FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 🦸

-Many thanks to mohnjiles on Stability Matrix’s Discord for detailing how to use those settings.
+Many thanks to mohnjiles on Stability Matrix’s Discord for detailing how to use those settings (at the time of the 2.11.6 release)

-It is possible to use “Inference → Text to Image” to load the flux1-dev-fp8.safetensor file (placed in Models/StableDiffusion folder) and generate results directly from this release.
+Using “Inference → Text to Image” to load the flux1-dev-fp8 is possible.safetensor file (placed in Models/StableDiffusion folder) and generate results directly from this release.

 When using this model, it is recommended to: